 To explore this question, we use the same approach we used to study the persistence of anycast instability (§IV-C), but rather than comparing two halves of the same week, we compare different anycast services (different Root Letters).
-If anycast instability is near a specific VP, we expect that that VP will be unstable with many anycast services.
-On the other hand, if a VP is unstable with only one service, then the problem is likely in the middle of the network on the particular path from that VP to its current site.
-We rule out anycast instability near a service's sites on the assumption that such a problem would be detected and corrected by the service operator.
-Also, this assumption is supported by our study of number of unstable VPs per service that showed that there are at most a few anycast unstable VPs for each service (Figure 2).
+We consider three cases: (1) If instability was near a specific anycast site, then many VPs reaching that site should see instability.
+(2) If anycast instability is near a specific VP, we expect that that VP will be unstable with many anycast services.
+(3) On the other hand, if a VP is unstable with only one service, then the problem is likely in the middle of the network on the particular path from that VP to its current site.

+We rule out case (1), since the service operator would notice and correct a site-specific problem.
+In addition, our study of number of unstable VPs per service that showed that there are at most a few anycast unstable VPs for each service (Figure 2).